 On March 15, the lending protocol Hundred Finance was hacked on the Gnosis chain, losing 2,363 ETH.
 Immediately, Hundred Finance paused all markets on the chain.
-Prior to the hack, Hundred Finance was a relatively small DeFi protocol on Gnosis, with highest $313M TVL.
+Prior to the hack, Hundred Finance was relatively small DeFi protocol on Gnosis, with highest $313M TVL.
 As a fork of Compound, its features were nothing special.
 However, its multi-chain deployment gives it a place to grow.
 After the hack, all that was shaken.
 TVL dropped to 30% within one month.
 But Hundred Finance is still kicking.
 What exactly is this project and can it recover its past TVL?

-Hundred Finance is a lending protocol deployed on multiple chains, launching on the Ethereum Kovan test network in June 2021.
+Hundred Finance is lending protocol deployed on multiple chains, launching on the Ethereum Kovan test network in June 2021.
 The platform has deployments on eight chains, namely Ethereum, Arbitrum, Fantom, Harmony, Moonriver, Gnosis, Polygon and Optimism.
 As Compound’s fork with similar functionality and interface, Hundred also supports the major popular protocols as well as stablecoin and chain tokens.

 Hundred is basically the same as Compound, with a few innovations overlaid.

 Users who deposit tokens on Hundred provide liquidity and in return earn variable interest.
 Interest rates vary based on market supply and demand.
 As the platform token HND is used as a governance token, the interest rate will be determined by a community vote.

 Users who deposit assets will receive interest-bearing tokens – hTOKENS – and can also increase their income by staking hTOKENS.
 Hundred is more encouraging for users to deposit stablecoins on chains besides Ethereum, so only these pools with the stake symbol are available for stake.